JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 ### Variant types

-On the Kotlin side they are modeled as a `@Configurable` `sealed` interface.
+On the Kotlin side, they are modeled as a `@Configurable` `sealed` interface.
 When a variant type is expected, there is a need to express which exact variant is being provided in the configuration.
-This ability to express the exact type is not yet well-designed in Amper and generally looks unintuitive in YAML.
+This ability to express the exact type is not yet designed in Amper and generally looks unintuitive in YAML.

-So for the built‑in `Dependency { Local, Maven }` variant type Amper infers the type based on the `@DependencyNotation` string contents:
+An example of variant type is the built‑in `Dependency` type, which can be a local module dependency (`Dependency.Local`) or an external Maven dependency (`Dependency.Maven`).
+Each of these subtypes has a `@DependencyNotation`-annotated property.

+The discrimination between the subtypes is done based on the value of that property:

-- if the dependency string starts with the `.` then it is a local dependency
+- if the value starts with a `.`, it is read as a local module dependency
-- otherwise it is a Maven dependency
+- otherwise, it is read as a Maven dependency

 #### Task action types